 Income impacts.
 Households can gain income through different channels, including wages, subsidies and income from financial investments.
 The CGE modelling results include changes in wages as a result of TTIP.
 Such data will be linked to EUROSTAT aggregated income data.
-Working under the (hypothetical) assumption that other types of income, we can then calculate in more detail the impacts on the income side of households.
-This will be done by using EUROSTAT SILC data8 on income, in which income can split up into wages and non-wages.
+Working under the (hypothetical) assumption that other types of income will remain unchanged, we can then calculate in more detail the impacts on the income side of households.
+This will be done by using EUROSTAT SILC data 8 or National Data (if available) for income, in which income can split up into wages and non-wages.
 This distinction enables us to calculate the (monetary) change in total income as a result of a change in wages, i.e. the income impact.
 Details concerning the underlying EUROSTAT data are provided in the text box below.